Skip to main content

 All Hail the Orb Game Cover

-All Hail the Orb is a single player casual simulation game with a comedy theme.
+All Hail the Orb is a single player casual management game with a comedy theme.
 It was developed by LeGingerDev and was released on April 20, 2026.
 It received overwhelmingly positive reviews from players.

 ABOUT THIS GAMEAll Hail The Orb is a pixel-art incremental clicker about powering a mysterious orb, growing a cult, watching automation slowly take over....and DUCKS!
 You start by clicking the Orb to generate power, then recruit cultists to handle the boring work for you.
 As your cult grows you’ll unlock new systems, automate progression and steadily expand, all without fail states or over-compl…